Travelling with Tribal Tracks is a wonderful experience. They take care of everything and you don't have to worry about anything!

 Altitude, degree of difficulty, the terrain, the climate and time of year, all determine the maximum group size.
 Sometimes it will be 20, sometimes it will be 8-14, but safety is always our priority.

-The minimum number to participate is 2.
 You will be accompanied by a Tribal Tracks UK Leader, Mountain Leader qualified, as well as supported by our local, in-country guides.

-We advise you to put insurance in place as soon as possible.
 Your insurance must be valid and in date, covering the entire period that you are travelling for, including the return journey home.
-It should cover medical and personal accident risks, and should include repatriation costs and air ambulance or helicopter rescue services, where appropriate.
-We are happy to help you if you have any queries about this or have any difficulties.
+It must cover medical and personal accident risks, and should include repatriation costs and air ambulance or helicopter rescue services, where appropriate.

 Tribal Tracks has 100% Financial Protection and has a trust account with the Protected Trust Service, member number 5566.

 This means that all client monies paid to Tribal Tracks are held in our dedicated trust account, which is supervised by an independent trustee.
 This means that in the very unlikely event that Tribal Tracks ceases to trade, your money is safe.
 For more information, please visit this link.
-Any flights booked for you by Tribal Tracks will be ATOL protected under our own ATOL certificate.
+Any flights booked for you by Tribal Tracks will be ATOL-protected under our own ATOL certificate.

 Tribal Tracks considers the safety of all of its participants and staff to be a top priority, and as such we have thorough safety systems in place.